EarthByte/pyBacktrack/docs/pybacktrack_backstrip.rst

     pybacktrack.backstrip_and_write_well(...)

-.. note:: You can run ``python -m pybacktrack.backstrip --help`` to see a description of all command-line options available, or
+.. note:: You can run ``python -m pybacktrack.backstrip_cli --help`` to see a description of all command-line options available, or
           see the :ref:`backstripping reference section <pybacktrack_reference_backstripping>` for documentation on the function parameters.

 .. _pygplates_backstrip_example: